 It attempts at reconstructing from a scientific, political, and historical perspective the genesis of the data scientists, physicians, and political strategists that led populist parties to rise to the power of the biggest economies in the world.

-However, the author does not stop at telling his story.
+However, the author does not stop at telling this story.

 Through an intelligent mix of history, sociology, and psychology, he explains the societal changes that established the base for populist parties to rise after a decade of liberalism.

-His book, almost written like a scientific novel, follows a logical and geographical path and explain the atypical careers of all these scientists hiding behind their computer screen, almost controlling the politicians they placed to power.
+His book, almost written like a scientific novel, follows a logical and geographical path.
+It explains the atypical careers of all these scientists hiding behind their computer screen, almost controlling the politicians they placed to power.

 The book reveals several political paradigm shifts, fractures, and divides in society.
-The connector of those three is technology, used as a vehicle by the engineers of chaos to shape their political purposes.
+The connector of those three is technology, used as a vehicle by the engineers of chaos to fulfill their political purposes.

-It is not about one type of technology only, but of several that, by chance or opportunism, appeared at the same moment.
+It is not about one type of technology only, but about several that, by chance or opportunism, appeared at the same moment.